Thursday, December 19, 2024

 But the heart of fools is in the house of mirth.

-All of this propels me to embrace life today with 100 percent commitment, whether I am in jail or in my home -- to advance ever so slowly to a higher plane of living, with a deeper understanding of the human heart; a life filled with compassion, beauty and art, a life better than the movies, better than my favorite books because it's real and it's mine.
+All of this propels me to embrace life today with 100 percent commitment, to advance ever so slowly to a higher plane of living, with a deeper understanding of the human heart; a life filled with compassion, beauty and art.
+I want to paint like Julia Margaret Cameron.
+Her portraits are so compelling.
+Her feeling so deep and vivid.
+The human heart exposed.